-EVACUATING THE NITE SSI SYSTEM - SERVICE PROCEDURES FOR R134a
+EVACUATING THE PARKING COOLER SYSTEM - SERVICE PROCEDURES FOR R-134A

-Whenever the air conditioning system has been installed, the system must be completely evacuated of air and moisture before being charged.
+When any part of the refrigeration system has been replaced or requires service, the system must be recovered and evacuated.
+The system must be completely evacuated of air and moisture before being charged.
 After evacuation, the system vacuum should measure between 750 and 1000 microns.

 - 1. On the recovery station and hose fittings, verify that all valves are closed.
 The valves at the recovery station must be set to the CLOSED position.
 The valves at the quick-disconnect fittings must be set fully counterclockwise (CCW). - 2.
 Connect the electronic vacuum gauge to the recovery station, at the vacuum manifold, using a valve and 'T' fittings. - 3.
-Connect the recovery stations blue hose to the service port located on the Nite SSI system. - 4.
+Connect the recovery stations blue hose to the service port located on the Parking Cooler system. - 4.
 On the blue hose, open the valves on the quick-disconnect fittings (turn the knobs fully CW). - 5.
 On the recovery station, set both hand valves to the RECOVERY/VACUUM position. - 6.
 On the recovery station, turn on main power switch and press the VACUUM button. - 7.
 After the low pressure gauge on the station shows that vacuum is being established in the system, continue to operate the vacuum pump for fifteen minutes. - 8.
 After 15 minutes, set both valves on the recovery station to the CLOSED position, and observe low side gauge for one minute.
 The gauge should not indicate a rise of more than 2 inches-Hg.
 If the gauge rises more than 2 inches-Hg in one minute, the system has a leak, which must be repaired

 The valve for the electronic vacuum gauge must be in the closed position until instructed to open.
-If the valve is open during system charging, excess pressure may damage the electronic vacuum gauge.
+If the valve is open during system charging, excess pressure may damage the electronic vacuum gauge